frankshearar/Home/NuGet-Restore-Manager.md

 | | <sub>Bootstrap</sub> | <sub>No action is needed at bootstrap time.
 CPS will find us via the MEF import</sub>
 | | <sub>Tracking Changes | <sub></sub>

-### Open Issues
-- [ ] CPS "Restore Nominator" Capability - csproj integration, capabilities?
+### CPS "Restore Nominator" Capability
-  * When nominating, CPS supplies project dir, intermediate dir, restore output type (uap, netcore), dg graph.
+When nominating, CPS supplies project dir, intermediate dir, restore output type (uap, netcore), dg graph.
 This info could be done either way.
 Pass in from nominator, or query async apis at that point.

-- [ ] How to block the build until we have full info from VS?
-  * Virtual Project?
+### Blocking the build until restore is complete
+`SolutionBuildManager` should provide an async pre-build event.
+We would drain all restores…then build

+Alternatives:
   * The queuing method returns a task (IVSTask).
 NRM would “complete” the task once a no-op restore is done…or a restore.
 VS/project system would block build while any tasks are still not complete.
-We either need to have a non-project that can participate?
+  * We either need to have a non-project that can participate?
-Or we need to use a virtual project?
+  * Or we need to use a virtual project?
-Or we have onbuild event…we kick vs into build state and we cancel the original build.
+  * Or `OnBuild` event…we kick vs into build state and we cancel the original build.
 After restore you kick off build again.

-SolutionBuildManager sjhould provide an async pre-build event.
-We would drain all restores…then build
+### Open Issues
 - [ ] Throttling and dials to control how often a restore can happen.
 - [ ] Surfacing restore errors regardless of when restore happens.
 - [ ] Coordination with Project system.
 Should they show 1000 intellisense errors before restore is done?